nathanmathewv/VR_Assignment1_NathanMathew_IMT2022022/README.md

 The `input` directory has 3 different images of coins, one having different number as well.

 ### Output
 The `output` directory has the 3 images with edges highlighted on the coins.
-It also has images named `segmented_x_y` which are the segmented coins.
+It also has images named `segmented_x_y.jpg` which are the segmented coins.

 ## Part 2